Topics, R

 Rodrigues Formula > see legendre polynomials.

-Rokhsar-Kivelson Point
+Rokhsar-Kivelson Point \ s.a.
+Dimers.

-* Idea: A construction initially developed in condensed matter for the quantum dimer model, in which a quantum Hamiltonian is constructed, on the same state space as that of a classical statistical-mechanics model (with a discrete state space, and endowed with a dynamics satisfying detailed balance), such that the ground state wavefunction coincides with the classical equilibrium distribution; The word "point" refers to the fine-tuning of a parameter in the quantum Hamiltonian.
+* Idea: A construction initially developed in condensed matter for the quantum dimer model, in which a quantum Hamiltonian is constructed, on the same state space as that of a classical statistical-mechanics model (with a discrete state space, and endowed with a dynamics satisfying detailed balance), such that the ground state wavefunction coincides with the classical equilibrium distribution; The word "point" refers to the fine tuning of a parameter in the quantum Hamiltonian.

-@ References: Henley JPC(04)cm/01-in; Fradkin et al PRB(04)cm/03 [bipartite]; Castelnovo et al AP(05)cm; Syljuåsen IJMPB(05)cm [diffusion Montecarlo method].
+@ References: Henley JPCM(04)cm/01-proc; Fradkin et al PRB(04)cm/03 [bipartite]; Castelnovo et al AP(05)cm; Syljuåsen IJMPB(05)cm [diffusion Montecarlo method].

 Root Lattice